iamuguryigit/ML_Notes/README.md

 # ML_Notes
 Machine Learning Notes will be provided here.

 I will be providing the notes as I get the chance.
-The content will be as shown below.
+The main content will be as shown below and I will provide additional information from time to time.

   - Probability Review